jet/equinox/README.md

 The Equinox components within this repository are delivered as a series of multi-targeted Nuget packages targeting `net461` (F# 3.1+) and `netstandard2.0` (F# 4.5+) profiles; each of the constituent elements is designed to be easily swappable as dictated by the task at hand.
 Each of the components can be inlined or customized easily:-

-- `Equinox.Handler` (Nuget: `Equinox`, depends on `Serilog` (but no specific Serilog sinks, i.e. you can forward to `NLog` etc)): Store-agnostic Decision flow runner that manages the optimistic concurrency protocol
+- `Equinox.Handler` (Nuget: `Equinox`, depends on `Serilog` (but no specific Serilog sinks, i.e. you can forward to `NLog` etc)): Store-agnostic secision flow runner that manages the optimistic concurrency protocol
 - `Equinox.Codec` (Nuget: `Equinox.Codec`, depends on `TypeShape`, (optionally) `Newtonsoft.Json >= 11.0.2` but can support any serializer): [a scheme for the serializing Events modelled as an F# Discriminated Union with the following capabilities](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/):
 	- independent of any specific serializer
 	- allows tagging of Discriminated Union cases in a versionable manner with low-dependency `DataMember(Name=` tags using [TypeShape](https://github.com/eiriktsarpalis/TypeShape)'s [`UnionContractEncoder`](https://github.com/eiriktsarpalis/TypeShape/blob/master/tests/TypeShape.Tests/UnionContractTests.fs)
-- `Equinox.Cosmos` (Nuget: `Equinox.Cosmos`, depends on `System.Runtime.Caching`, `FSharp.Control.AsyncSeq`, `TypeShape`, ): Production-strength Azure CosmosDb Adapter with integrated transactional snapshotting facilitating optimal read performance in terms of latency and RU costs, instrumented to the degree necessitated by Jet's production monitoring requirements.
+- `Equinox.Cosmos` (Nuget: `Equinox.Cosmos`, depends on `System.Runtime.Caching`, `FSharp.Control.AsyncSeq`, `TypeShape`, `DocumentDb.Client`): Production-strength Azure CosmosDb Adapter with integrated transactionally-consistent snapshotting, facilitating optimal read performance in terms of latency and RU costs, instrumented to the degree necessitated by Jet's production monitoring requirements.
 - `Equinox.EventStore` (Nuget: `Equinox.EventStore`, depends on `EventStore.Client[Api.NetCore] >= 4`, `System.Runtime.Caching`, `FSharp.Control.AsyncSeq`, `TypeShape`): Production-strength [EventStore](http://geteventstore.com) Adapter instrumented to the degree necessitated by Jet's production monitoring requirements
-- `Equinox.MemoryStore` (Nuget: `Equinox.MemoryStore`): In-memory store for integration testing/performance baselining
+- `Equinox.MemoryStore` (Nuget: `Equinox.MemoryStore`): In-memory store for integration testing/performance baselining/providing out-of-the-box zero dependency storage for examples.
 - `samples/Store` (in this repo): Example domain types reflecting examples of how one applies Equinox to a diverse set of stream-based models
 - `Equinox.Cli` (in this repo): General purpose tool incorporating a scenario runner that facilitates running representative load tests composed of transactions in `samples/Store` against each backend store; this allows perf tuning and measurement in terms of both latency and transaction charge aspects.